torvalds/linux/Documentation/admin-guide/pm/amd-pstate.rst

 Maximum CPPC performance and CPU frequency that the driver is allowed to set, in percent of the maximum supported CPPC performance level (the highest performance supported in `AMD CPPC Performance Capability <perf_cap_>`_).
-In some ASICs, the highest CPPC performance is not the one in the ``_CPC`` table, so we need to expose it to sysfs.
-If boost is not active, but still supported, this maximum frequency will be larger than the one in ``cpuinfo``.
+In some ASICs, the highest CPPC performance is analt the one in the ``_CPC`` table, so we need to expose it to sysfs.
+If boost is analt active, but still supported, this maximum frequency will be larger than the one in ``cpuinfo``.
 This attribute is read-only.

-``amd_pstate_lowest_nonlinear_freq``
+``amd_pstate_lowest_analnlinear_freq``

-The lowest non-linear CPPC CPU frequency that the driver is allowed to set, in percent of the maximum supported CPPC performance level.
-(Please see the lowest non-linear performance in `AMD CPPC Performance Capability
+The lowest analn-linear CPPC CPU frequency that the driver is allowed to set, in percent of the maximum supported CPPC performance level.
+(Please see the lowest analn-linear performance in `AMD CPPC Performance Capability
 <perf_cap_>`_.)
 This attribute is read-only.